 There will also be a reduction in habitat available to aquatic fauna as a result of the removal of habitat within the disturbance area.
 The small area of direct disturbance and ephemeral nature of the watercourses indicates that there will be minimal impact to aquatic fauna species.
 Given that direct disturbance will occur when watercourses are not flowing the likelihood of aquatic fauna becoming stranded or experiencing direct mortality is low.
-The potential adverse impacts on all aquatic species and their habitats will be avoided and minimised through proposed management measures.
 All aquatic fauna species (including fish, turtles and macroinvertebrates) detected within the disturbance area during the field surveys are Least Concern under the NC Act and are not protected under the EPBC Act.
-No endemic species is expected to be present within the disturbance area.
-As such, the Project may result in the loss of individuals of species that are considered common and have a broad distribution in the region but is unlikely to result in the loss of any individuals of listed or endemic species.
-The potential adverse impacts on all aquatic species and their habitats will be avoided, minimised, or mitigated through the proposed management measures.
+As such, the Project may result in the loss of individuals of species that are considered common and have a broad distribution in the region but is unlikely to result in the loss of any individuals of listed species.